Quick Start Guide

 What do I need to start with CLion?
 What are the system requirements?

-In general to develop in C/C++ with CLion you need:
+In general, to develop in C/C++ with CLion you need:

-GCC/G++ or Clang
+GCC/G++ or Clang toolset

 What project formats are supported?

 Step 1.
-Open/Create a project in CLion
+Open/Create a project

 Open an existing project

-Check out an existing project from Version Control
+Check out a project from Version Control

 Create a project from scratch

 Step 2.
-Look around
+Take a look around

-Project view on the left side displays your project files.
+Project view on the left side displays the project files and directories.

-Left gutter, the vertical stripe next to the editor, shows the breakpoints you have, and provides a convenient way to navigate through the code hierarchy like going to definition/declaration.
-It also shows line numbers and per-line VCS history.
+Left gutter, the vertical stripe to the left of the editor, shows breakpoints and provides a convenient way to navigate through the code structure (for example, jump to a definition or declaration).

 Step 3.
-Customize your environment
+Customize the environment

 Step 4.
 Code with smart assistance

-Code completion is a great time-saver, regardless of the type of file you’re working with.
+Code completion is a great time-saver, regardless of the type of file you are working with.
 There are two types of code completion in CLion: basic (Ctrl+Space) and smart (Ctrl+Shift+Space).
-Basic completion works as you type and completes any name instantly.
-Smart completion analyzes the context you’re currently working in and offers more accurate suggestions based on that analysis.
-It filters the list of functions and variables to match the expression type:
+Basic completion works as you type and completes any symbol instantly.
+Smart completion analyzes the context and offers more accurate suggestions based on that analysis.
+For example, it filters the list of functions and variables to match the expression type: